kaka-lin/docker-image/README.md

 # Docker Image

-This repository is for build a Docker image.
+This repository is for building a Docker images

 ## Tags available

 Check the [DockerHub](https://hub.docker.com/repository/docker/kakalin/kimage)

-## Version
+## Categories

 ### Tensorflow